ndombrowski/Unix_tutorial/README.md

 Additionally, the raw rmd and hmtl files are provided in the main path as well.

-This tutorial gives an introduction into:

-- Basic Linux Introduction
+Among others includes information on how to:

-- Using the terminal
+- Working with the terminal
+- Connecting to servers
-- Basic unix commands (grep, wc, sed, join, etc...)
+- Use basic unix commands, such as grep, sed, sort, ...
+- Checking sequence quality
+- Basic info for tools to run assemblies
-- Connecting to servers (custom to NIOZ)
+- Basic info on tools to use to bin metagenome-assembled genomes
-- Some general tools that are useful for assemblies, phylogenies and annotations.
+- Basic info on how to run tools for phylogenetic analyses
+- Some of these commands use custom/public perl and python scripts, which will be uploaded later (or send me a mail).
+Please also note that this is code collected over the years and that code might not be completely up to date, so always validate carefully.